 - Is there a class divide at Friends School?

-- How does FSM recruit and retain a diverse staff?
+- How does FSMN recruit and retain a diverse staff?

 School committee members spent the night and were joined Sunday morning by administrative staff to continue to explore queries related to political diversity, our governing board, recruitment and admissions, and tuition aid.